 This information contains terms and conditions for your financial aid package.
-You and your family should review the information presented.
-If you have any questions, contact the office of financial aid.
+However, please understand that not every possible situation can be covered by the list below.
+You and your family should review the information presented, but if you have any questions, contact the office of financial aid.

 - Admitted applicants: